 - Creating and, importantly, regularly updating the document

-- Using a standard template like excel sheet or doc file for documentation
+- Using a standard template like an excel sheet or doc file for documentation

 - Storing all project-related documents in a single location that is accessible to the team for reference as well as updation